GabrielPaganMateo/Remote-Execution-Console/README.md

 | `input.lib` | Functions for prompting and receiving user inputs. |
 | `log.lib` | Logging utilities and ASCII header display. |
 | `remote.lib` | Utilities for managing remote host groups and configurations. |

-Choose whether to execute commands

-Enter command/script to run remotely

-Output and logs will be displayed and stored